Swedish invasion of Kexholm (1572)

 The Swedish invasion of Kexholm occurred during the Long Wrath between Russia and Sweden from late 1572 to early 1573.
 A Swedish force from Viborg under the command of Herman Fleming entered Kexholm, destroying almost all of the 400 buildings there, along with killing anyone they encountered.

 Background

-Earlier in the 1560s, Herman Fleming had been commander of Weissenstein in Estonia on many occasions, and in the start of the Long Wrath the commander of Viborg (modern-day Vyborg).
+Earlier in the 1560s, Herman Fleming had been commander of Weissenstein in Estonia on many occasions, and at the start of the Long Wrath the commander of Viborg (modern-day Vyborg).
 However, this post was handed to Henrik Klasson Horn and Erik Håkansson Slang.
 Fleming's forces were also significantly weakened in the autumn, when parts of it were sent to Livland and Sweden.
 However, the amount of cavalry was increased.
 Eventually, Horn was replaced by Gustaf Banér, who was also quickly replaced by Fleming as commander of the forces in Finland after John III was dissatisfied with his inactivity during the spring.